CodeTwo and Exchange 2013 SP1

 Failed to create agent factory (...), Failed to create type 'Agent.CAgentFactoryRouting' from assembly (...)

-CodeTwo Exchange Rules family software works with the Service Pack 1 for MS Exchange Server 2013, however, a fix tool from Microsoft KB2938053 must be run or Cumulative Update 5 (CU5) for MS Exchange Server 2013 (or newer) must be applied prior to installing CodeTwo software.
-According to the users comments under the official Microsoft Service Pack release announcement the issue is caused by the Service Pack itself and impacts Transport agents of other vendors as well.
+According to the users comments under the initial Microsoft Service Pack release announcement the issue is caused by the Service Pack at its early stage and impacts Transport agents of other vendors as well.
 It was difficult for third parties to be prepared for this issue as it was only discovered a few days before the official SP1 release.
-The problem emerged in one of the builds between 847.28 and 847.32 as the first one was still working properly and the latter one is corrupted official SP1 version.

 - Invalid agent assembly path error